Treszyk/vaulton-password-manager/Docs/auth.md

 # Vaulton's auth design

 This document describes how accounts are created and authenticated in Vaulton.
 It focuses on the HTTP API, request/response contracts and the session model.
-Cryptographic details (Argon2id, HKDF, wraps, domain tags, PIN unlock) are described in `crypto.md`.
+Cryptographic details (KDF modes, HKDF, wraps, domain tags, PIN unlock) are described in `crypto.md`.

 ## 1. Overview